tracetheheat/tracetheheat.github.io/_posts/2019-12-10-Mobility-as-a-Service-how-far-are-we-pt1.md

 > In this post, I'm going to introduce you the concept of Mobility as a Service

-Given the fact, the urban population is steadily growing while more people want to live in the cities (check out, for example, [this interactive projection](https://www.unicef.org/sowc2012/urbanmap/) made by Unicef), there are also growing expectations towards how life in urban areas should be organized.
+Given the fact, that the urban population is steadily growing as more people want to live in the cities (check out, for example, [this interactive projection](https://www.unicef.org/sowc2012/urbanmap/) made by Unicef), there are also growing expectations towards how life in urban areas should be organized.
 Urban planners and city authorities thus face many problems, like housing stock, quality of the environment or transportation network and infrastructure.

 As a response, there is an emerging shift in urban planning practices to implement such policies and measurements, which could be labelled as a “smart” or “intelligent”, which addresses the problems and aiming to make the cities more livable. ***Mobility as a Service*** (MaaS) is one of them and besides it sounds cool, it could be in my opinion working solution for many transportation-related problems.
 The main questions now are, if the cities to show the will and are prepared to integrate such a concept.
 Before addressing that question, let’s go to see what ***Mobility as a Service*** means.

 ## What is MaaS?

 Mobility as a Service is a new concept or an idea in mobility research, which emerged as a reaction to new travel behaviour, development in technology and is connecting all available means of transport and services into one.
 We could imagine it as an **integrated platform combining public, private and shared means of transportation** with just a phone in a pocket.
-From buses and trains, through carpooling services to shared bikes, scooters and cars with up to date information about the traffic situation on the road or the fastest way how to reach our final destination.
+From buses and trains, through carpooling services to shared bikes, scooters and cars with up to date information about the traffic situation on the road or the fastest way how to reach our destination.

 {% include image.html url="/images/maas.png" caption="" align="center" %}

 The platform, which would help you to get where you want, choosing the best for you.

-- *Do you prefer to have the least ecological footprint, but your work is too far to walk and you don’t own a bike?
+- *Do you prefer to leave the least ecological footprint, but your work is too far to walk and you don’t own a bike?
 Let’s check where the closest bike or scooter to share is and go.*
 - *Tired with not having coins to buy a ticket?
 Let’s buy it through the app.*
 - *Do you prefer privacy, but parking your private vehicle is impossible in the city centre?
 Let’s use carpooling or find the nearest free carsharing services.*
 - *Not sure, whether the routes are empty?…. you get it, right.*